santib/packwerk/USAGE.md

 After including Packwerk in the Gemfile, you can generate the necessary files to get Packwerk running by executing:

     bundle exec packwerk init

-_Note: Packwerk has to be grouped in production environment as it contains logic to load custom inflectors._

 Here is a list of files generated: